sillycowvalley/TTLSim/Documentation/Blinky/Blinky_TTL_CPU.md

-# TTL Blinky CPU — Master Reference (W = 8)
+# TTL Blinky CPU — Master Reference

-> **This is the single authoritative Blinky (W = 8) document.** It defines the current state of the architecture: super-op encoding with a 13-bit address space, relative conditional branches, the SRAM-backed return stack with hardware base-pointer call frames, the interrupt subsystem (NMI / IRQ / BRK), and an all-22V10 control complement.
+> **This is the single authoritative Blinky document.** It defines the current state of the architecture: super-op encoding with a 13-bit address space, relative conditional branches, the SRAM-backed return stack with hardware base-pointer call frames, the interrupt subsystem (NMI / IRQ / BRK), and an all-22V10 control complement.

 A minimal-but-honest TTL CPU aimed at "blinking lights" aesthetics: every LED on the front panel means something, every clock tick is one instruction, and the architecture is interesting enough to be more than a toy.